thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 ### Meet with visitors as soon as you can.

-RoboThon is a triennial font technology conference held by TypeMedia, which luckily coincided with my class year.
-During RoboThon, there were many incredibly knowledgeable type designers visiting.
+Robothon is a triennial font technology conference held by TypeMedia, which luckily coincided with my class year.
+During Robothon, there were many incredibly knowledgeable type designers visiting.
 Even though my project was at an extremely early state (and embarrassingly drawn), I showed it to several visiting designers, and I asked them questions on my mind.
 I got extremely useful feedback and advice which drove my project in several ways.
 I was able to do this because I didn't wait until the end, but rather started asking for feedback from the first coffee break on Day 1 of the conference.
 This was not very chill of me, but I was kind and polite about it, and most people responded well to my enthusiasm.

 By contrast, we had a very experienced type designer visit when we were about 2/3 of the way through the second semester.
 He was in the classroom for two whole days, giving individual critiques.
 I really wanted to get the best possible feedback, and I also wanted to make a good impression, so I felt a need to work through a backlog of corrections and set up my web testing site properly to show this designer my project.
 To give myself extra time, I took the last slot for critique, on Day 2 of the visit.
 Unfortunately, we all but ran out of time, and I barely got in ten minutes of time with a visibly fatigued reviewer.
 Many of my classmates were more eager and available for critique sooner, and they were able to get in maybe 45 minutes of time with a more-alert reviewer on Day 1.
 In some cases, these classmates were even able to check back in with further corrections and questions on Day 2.
 Their openness and energy gave them a better set of feedback to move forward with, and it also happened to make a better impression.